 Alarm over silica exposure among tunnel and construction workers

-A black lung specialist has expressed alarm that at-risk Australian construction and tunnel workers may not be being tested for silicosis, an incurable and often deadly lung disease caused by breathing in crystalline silica.
+In fact, a black lung specialist has expressed alarm that at-risk Australian construction and tunnel workers may not be being tested for silicosis.
+Silicosis is an incurable and often deadly lung disease caused by breathing in crystalline silica.

 “Silica is actually a lung carcinogen.
 And it causes renal disease, it causes other auto-immune diseases like rheumatoid arthritis and other things, so silica exposure is a huge problem,” Dr Cohen told the ABC.